Packing Well: The Best Way to Prepare for the Big Change

 Financial, Work, and Family Obligations

 All financial, work- and family-related obligations need to be taken care of before entering rehab.
 Unfulfilled obligations are a distraction when undergoing treatment.
 What is more, returning to a chaotic situation after rehab is stressful and can make one more prone to relapse.
 Be sure to spend time with close relatives and friends before leaving, especially if the center is far from home – this could help reduce fear and anxiety.
 According to SAMHSA, family members often have a bigger desire to achieve a better-functioning family system, thus helping the patient to remain in treatment through periods of doubt and ambivalence about recovery.
-Parents going into rehab have a number of child care options available.
+Parents going into rehab have a number of childcare options available.
 The best choice would be someone the child or children already know and feel safe with, like a significant other or grandparent, another older relative, or a close friend.
-Some treatment facilities provide child care services to their clients or allow the children to stay with their parents in rehab.

 Preparing for Rehab: Emotional Aspects